 What Else to Expect with A Digital Perm?

 This type of perm works really well on long hair.
 Because many styles only curl the bottom half of the hair, a digital perm can last up to a year.
-Digital perms can be done on fine hair.
+Digital perms can be done on fine hair, but because heat is involved, already compromised hair should get a professional strand test first.

 Use hydrating, moisture-retention products to help counteract the drying effects of the perm.
 You might have frizz during the first few weeks until your hair finds its moisture balance.